AnuragSrivastava84/Home-Brew/README.md

 ```

-Note:
+### Note:
-If you ever come up with any problem with home-brew then home-brew comes up with self diagnosis tool, which diagnose the issue and let you know
+If you ever come up with any problem with home-brew then home-brew comes up with self diagnosis tool, which diagnose the issue.

 - To diagnose home-brew issue
 ```mardown